 Supply chains are complex in healthcare because human life cannot be measured.
 The term supply chain refers to how hospitals track their supplies and the accurate usage of each item.
 Healthcare organizations can benefit by using advanced data modeling techniques to get the most precise picture of how their supply chain is performing.

-Supply chains in hospitals also require a lot of integration and coordination.
+Supply chains in healthcare also require a lot of integration and coordination.
 What are the issues hospitals face when it comes to supply chains?
 We have found that utilizing best practices in supply chain helps ensure patient safety during pandemics and other disease outbreaks.

 Accurate supply chain processes also benefit public-private partnerships within the healthcare industry.
 What we commonly think of as a supply chain generally involves finding and receiving materials and resources.
 As a result, hospitals and health care supply chains are one of the most critical sectors of our economy.